What is 5G and how does it differ from 10G?

 10G refers to the 10 gigabit-per-second speed the 10G platform will deliver to homes, while 5G, or fifth-generation cellular wireless, refers to the latest generation of mobile technology following the LTE deployments (also known as 4G networks) that mobile operators are currently deploying.

-Friends not foes: Cable and 5G
+Friends not foes: cable and 5G

-5G is focused on delivering high speeds, low latency and highly reliable wireless connectivity to the end user.
-To achieve this, 5G requires an infrastructure that can meet its speed, latency and reliability requirements.
+5G requires an infrastructure that can meet its speed, latency and reliability requirements.
 The 10G platform is a key enabler of 5G’s faster speeds, better connectivity and reduced latency.
 This is because the cable industry can provide the supporting infrastructure 5G requires to achieve its potential and thus they complement each other.
 The 10G platform makes 5G network better and enables 5G networks to ruse to their full potential.

 Are 5G and DOCSIS the same?